elisacomposta/ConnectingSDNSlices/README.md

 ### COMPONENTS USED<br>
-•**Open vSwitch**<br>
+• **Open vSwitch**<br>
-•**RYU controller**: defined in ComNetsEmu<br>
+• **RYU controller**: defined in ComNetsEmu<br>
-•**Host and switches**: defined in ComNetsEmu<br>
+• **Host and switches**: defined in ComNetsEmu<br>
-•**OpenFlow 1.0** (both RYU controllers and OvSwitches need to be set up working with this version)<br>
+• **OpenFlow 1.0** (both RYU controllers and OvSwitches need to be set up working with this version)<br>

 ## 1st topology

 ### STATEMENT (GENERAL IDEA)<br>
-•Here we have a cycle.
+• Here we have a cycle.
 Every host can communicate with the others, but when a flood starts we enter in an infinite loop.
 <img src="https://user-images.githubusercontent.com/98694899/153767602-b65255fd-3629-4aeb-96d0-10c3fbfa93dc.jpg" width="30%" height="30%">

-<br>•A topology slicing avoids infinite loops by separating the cycle into two trees, controlled by two controllers; the two slices cannot communicate <br>
+<br>• A topology slicing avoids infinite loops by separating the cycle into two trees, controlled by two controllers; the two slices cannot communicate <br>
 <img src="https://user-images.githubusercontent.com/98694899/153768938-7c482ef2-37e2-470a-ac6d-09e848209593.jpg" width="30%" height="30%">

-<br>•We interconnected the two slices by adding a common root (s9); a third controller manages inter-slices communication<br>
+<br>• We interconnected the two slices by adding a common root (s9); a third controller manages inter-slices communication<br>
 <img src="https://user-images.githubusercontent.com/98694899/153833287-51bb54d8-f1d5-4a97-a9f4-b2ff06432ff0.jpeg" width="50%" height="50%">

-<br>•Additionally, the provider doesn’t want a slice to send UDP packets to the other; s9 sends the inter-slices UDP packets to a server that filters (and then drops) the packets<br>
+<br>• Additionally, the provider doesn’t want a slice to send UDP packets to the other; s9 sends the inter-slices UDP packets to a server that filters (and then drops) the packets<br>
 <br>
 ### TOPOLOGY<br>
 <img src="https://user-images.githubusercontent.com/98694899/153769039-62ec651f-a413-4250-b5c8-20fa28471f52.jpg" width="50%" height="50%">

 We realized three different slices (topology slicing):<br>
--**slice1**: a controller allows the communication between: h1, h2, h5, h6<br>
+- **slice1**: a controller allows the communication between: h1, h2, h5, h6<br>
--**slice2**: a controller allows the communication between: h3, h4, h7, h8<br>
+- **slice2**: a controller allows the communication between: h3, h4, h7, h8<br>
--**connecting_slice**: a controller allows non-UDP packet inter-slices transmission, and filters UDP packet to server1 and server2 (if sent by slice1 or slice2 respectively)<br>
+- **connecting_slice**: a controller allows non-UDP packet inter-slices transmission, and filters UDP packet to server1 and server2 (if sent by slice1 or slice2 respectively)<br>
 <br>_Note_: server1 and server2 are configured not to send any packet.
 They can only receive UDP packets that are filtered by s9<br>
 <br>